Deimberg: Coat of arms

 The municipality's arms might in English heraldic language be described thus: Per bend sinister Or a lion rampant gules armed and langued azure and vert issuant from base a mount of three sable upon which an oaktree of the first.

 The charge on the dexter (armsbearer's right, viewer's left) side, the lion, is an heraldic device formerly borne by the region's lords, the Waldgraves and Rhinegraves.
 The tree on the sinister (armsbearer's left, viewer's right) side is a local, protected 200-year-old oak, the Brecheiche (“Breaking Oak”, so named as it was at this tree that flax was once broken).
 The mount of three (Dreiberg in German) is canting for the latter syllable of the municipality's name, –berg, which means "mountain".

 The arms have been borne since 20 July 1964 when they were approved by the Rhineland-Palatinate Ministry of the Interior.

-Culture and sightseeing

-Regular events

-Deimberg holds its kermis (church consecration festival) on the second weekend in June.
-Most old customs have fallen by the wayside in Deimberg, and are hardly practised anymore.

-Clubs

-Much the same holds true for the village's clubs.
-The men's singing club and the gymnastic club are both long gone, but Deimberg still has a fire brigade promotional association and a sport club whose main focus is shooting sports.

-Economy and infrastructure
+Economy

-Economic structure

-The village's inhabitants earlier earned their livelihoods mainly at agriculture, but also sometimes by working the sandstone quarries nearby.
-From the late 19th century until the outbreak of the Second World War, many men left the village to seek their living as travelling musicians (Wandermusikanten).
-Over the last few decades, the number of agricultural operations has shrunk.
-Nevertheless, many fields are still worked now.
+The village's inhabitants were once mostly farmers, with some working in sandstone quarries nearby, and some still work in agriculture.
+From the late 19th century until the outbreak of the Second World War many men left the village to work as travelling musicians (Wandermusikanten).

-Transport

-Deimberg can be reached over Kreisstraße (District Road) 62, which branches off the Offenbach-Langweiler through road (Kreisstraße 63) near the Deimberger Höfchen.
-The nearest Bundesstraßen are Bundesstraße 420 (3 km) to the southwest and Bundesstraße 270 (8 km).
-The nearest Autobahn interchange near Kusel is some 20 km away.
-Serving Lauterecken, 6 km away, is a railway station on the Lautertalbahn.
-Formerly there was another station only 3 km away at Offenbach on the Glantalbahn.